evvvvil/urptransitionshaders-docs/README.md

 ## Final Notes:

-To achieve smooth transparency without hard edge use Surface type `Transparent` with `Alpha` blend mode and UNTICK `Preserve specular lighting` to achieve smooth alpha transitions.
+To achieve smooth transparency without a hard edge use Surface type `Transparent` with `Alpha` blend mode and UNTICK `Preserve specular lighting`.

 In UNLIT and deferred, if you see black areas which should be transparent: turn on `Alpha clipping` and drop `Base Color` alpha channel to a value below the `Alpha Clipping` threshold.

 ## Transition Options: